Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Soldiers Memorial Field, Summit

-The festival includes amusement rides, a food truck festival, flag raising ceremony, a Children’s Decorated Bicycle Parade, rock concerts, children’s music, a magic show and fireworks.
+The festival includes amusement rides, a food truck festival, flag raising ceremony, a Children’s Decorated Bicycle Parade, rock concerts, children’s music, a dance party, a juggler, sand art, glow-in-the-dark merch, and fireworks.

 Fourth of July Parade